 Settlement Judge Procedures.
 As previously reported, John P. Dring was designated the Settlement Judge in these proceedings.
 Five settlement conferences were held in 2016: January 19, March 24, April 28, August 30, and November 18 (telephonically).
-Four settlement conferences have been held in 2017: April 5, May 9, July 7, and November 13, 2017.
+Four settlement conferences were held in 2017: April 5, May 9, July 7, and November 13, 2017.
 A tenth settlement conference has been scheduled for January 9, 2018.
 Judge Dring's most recent status report was issued on December 5, noting that the proceeding is taking longer than expected but that the parties are making progress toward settlement.
 Accordingly, he recommended that the settlement procedures be continued.
 The Transmission Committee is being kept apprised, as appropriate, of settlement efforts.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).

-• Base ROE Complaints II & III (2012 & 2014) (EL13-33 and EL14-86) (consolidated)
+Base ROE Complaints II & III (2012 & 2014) (EL13-33 and EL14-86) (consolidated)

 Judge Sterner's findings and Initial Decision, and pleadings in response thereto, remain pending before the FERC.
-As previously reported, the FERC, in response to second (EL13-33)18 and third (EL14-86)19 complaints regarding the TOs' 11.14% Base ROE, issued orders establishing trial-type, evidentiary hearings and separate refund periods.
-The first, in EL13-33, was issued on June 19, 2014 and established a 15-month refund period of December 27, 2012 through March 27, 2014;20 the second, in EL14-86, was issued on November 24, 2014, established a 15-month refund period beginning July 31, 2014,21 and, because of "common issues of law and fact", consolidated the two proceedings for purposes of hearing and decision, with the FERC finding it "appropriate for the parties to litigate a separate ROE for each refund period."22 The TOs requested rehearing of both orders.
-On May 14, 2015, the FERC denied rehearing of both orders.23 On
+As previously reported, the FERC, in response to second (EL13-33)19 and third (EL14-86)20 complaints regarding the TOs' 11.14% Base ROE, issued orders establishing trial-type, evidentiary hearings and separate refund periods.
+The first, in EL13-33, was issued on June 19, 2014 and established a 15-month